-The most common height of a shipping container is 8ft 6ins (2.59m) though 9ft 6ins (2.90m) high containers are becoming increasingly common.
+The most common height of a container is 8ft 6ins (2.59m), though 9ft 6ins (2.90m) high containers are becoming increasingly common.
 In the past 8ft high (2.44m) was very common and there are some containers 9ft (2.74m) available but these are rare.

-The standard width of a shipping container is 8ft (2.44m).
-To accommodate some types of pallet, particularly in Europe 2.5m wide containers are available though are less commonly available to buy on the second hand market.
+The standard width of a container is 8ft (2.44m).
+To accommodate some types of pallet, particularly in Europe 2.5m (8ft 2.4") wide containers are available though are less commonly available to buy on the second-hand market.

-The sides of a shipping container are in nearly all cases, corrugated.
-The depth of the corrugation is usually 1inch (25mm), which means that 2inches (50mm) is lost from the external width dimension.
-The back (blank end) of a shipping container is also corrugated and the doors are around 2inches (50mm) thick meaning that approximately 3 inches (75mm) is lost from the length.
+The sides of a container are in nearly all cases, corrugated.
+The depth of the corrugation is usually 1 inch (25mm), which means that 2 inches (50mm) is lost from the external width dimension.
+The back (blank end) is also corrugated and the doors are around 2 inches (50mm) thick meaning that approximately 3 inches (75mm) is lost from the length.

 Through the door height is further reduced because of the steel top rail above the door which is a part of the structural integrity of the container which is 4 inches (100mm) thus reducing the entrance height to 7ft 6ins (2.28m), though this can vary slightly either way.

-There are three relevant weights of a shipping container, the Tare Weight, the Gross Weight and the Payload.
-These are painted onto the outside of the doors of a shipping container when it is in shipping service or before it has been repainted for another application.
+There are three relevant weights, the Tare Weight, the Gross Weight and the Payload.
+These are painted onto the outside of the container doors when it is in shipping service or before it has been repainted for another application.

 |Typical Weights of Standard Shipping Containers|